-Columbia University in the City of New York holds a long and distinguished tradition of Iranian Studies, which was inaugurated in 1895 with the appointment of A. V. Williams Jackson as the University’s first professor of Indo-Iranian languages.
-In the early 1970s Ehsan Yarshater, then Hagop Kevorkian Professor of Iranian Studies, continued this tradition when he initiated the project of the Encyclopædia Iranica as a comprehensive Iranian Studies reference work.
-Professor Yarshater’s objective was to provide specialists on Iran with a platform for the publication of research outside highly specialized journals, while giving scholars in related fields, as well as the general public, access to knowledge about the Iranian civilization
+In the early 1970s, Ehsan Yarshater, then Hagop Kevorkian Professor of Iranian Studies at Columbia University initiated the Encyclopædia Iranica project as a comprehensive Iranian Studies reference work.
+Professor Yarshater’s objective was to provide specialists on Iran with a platform for the publication of research outside highly specialized journals, while giving scholars in related fields, as well as the general public, access to knowledge about the Iranian civilization.

-Since its inception in the 1970s the Encyclopædia Iranica project has received funding from independent grant-making agencies, such as the National Endowment for the Humanities (NEH) and the American Council of Learned Societies (ACLS).
-In 1990 the non-profit Encyclopædia Iranica Foundation was established to guarantee the project’s intellectual independence and strengthen its long-term viability.
+Since its inception, the Encyclopædia Iranica project has received funding from independent grant-making agencies, such as the National Endowment for the Humanities (NEH) and the American Council of Learned Societies (ACLS).
+In 1990, the non-for-profit Encyclopædia Iranica Foundation was established to guarantee the project’s intellectual independence and secure its long-term viability.

 Revised August 2020